Kristina01111000/Drws_site/README.md

 	- will try deleting widget context to make them work again

-- fix redirects so login page is added to it
+- fix redirects so login page is added to it (and start redirect again)
+- make changes to widgts and remove then readd widget context